vpabba03/Learning-Rate-Quantization/README.md

 │   ├── plot_training.py # Script that plots and saves visualizations of training metrics by learning rate used.
 │   ├── quantize_neural_net.py # Contains code to perform the quantization of a neural network.
 │   ├── quantized_weight_dist.py # Script that plots and saves visualizations of the distributions between the weights of the original models and quantized models.
-│   ├── step_algorithm.py # Contains code for the step algorithm used in quantization
+│   ├── step_algorithm.py # Contains code for the step algorithm used in quantization.
-│   └── utils.py # Contains code for various helper functions used in quantization and evaluation ├── trained_model_weights # Folder containing saved model weights from training ├── Dockerfile # Dockerfile to build docker image
+│   └── utils.py # Contains code for various helper functions used in quantization and evaluation.
+├── trained_model_weights # Folder containing saved model weights from training.
+├── Dockerfile # Dockerfile to build Docker image.
 ├── README.md
 └── requirements.txt
 ```
-**IMPORTANT NOTE**: Before doing anything, you must initialize a quantization log CSV, which is used to store the results of the experiements, if it does not already exist.
+**IMPORTANT NOTE**: Before doing anything, you must initialize a quantization log CSV, which is used to store the results of the experiments, if it does not already exist.
 This can be done by navigating into the logs folder and running the init_log.py script.

 ## Using Docker
-Alternatively, the code in this repo can be ran using Docker.
-To set this up, you will need to build the docker image using the command `docker build --tag quant_nnets .`.
-This will build a docker image with all the neccesary packages installed to run the scripts contained in the repo.
-To see that the docker image has built successefully, run the command `docker images` and look for `quant_nnets` under the repository column.
+Alternatively, the code in this repo can be run using Docker.
+To set this up, you will need to build the Docker image using the command `docker build --tag quant_nnets .`.
+This will build a Docker image with all the necessary packages installed to run the scripts contained in the repo.
+To see that the Docker image has built successfully, run the command `docker images` and look for `quant_nnets` under the repository column.
 Once the image is built, you can start running the experiments.
 These experiments are set up so that model training and model compression occur in two separate scripts.
-Each type of visualization also can be ran using it's own individual script.
+Each type of visualization also can be run using its own individual script.

 ### Training Networks with Docker
-Once we have a trained network, that network is saved in the directory `trained_network_weights`.
+Once we have a trained network, that network is saved in the directory `trained_model_weights`.
 To persist that trained model on your local machine, Docker volumes are used.
-The model training can be ran using the following command:
+The model training can be run using the following command:
 ```
 docker run -it --name train_container \
                 -v [absolute/path/to/repo]/trained_model_weights:/trained_model_weights \
            quant_nnets python model_training.py -m [model]
 ```
-The model can chosen from 'resnet18', 'resnet34', 'resnet50', 'resnet101'.
-In addition, other hyperparameters, such as the learning rates tested and batch size can be chosen as well.
+The model can be chosen from 'resnet18', 'resnet34', 'resnet50', 'resnet101'.
+In addition, other hyperparameters, such as the learning rates tested and batch size, can be chosen as well.

 ### Quantizing Networks with Docker
 Once we have a quantized network, that network is saved in the directory `quantized_models`, which is persisted locally through the use of Docker volumes.
-The model quantization can be ran using the following command:
+The model quantization can be run using the following command:
 ```
 docker run -it --name quantization_container \
                 -v [absolute/path/to/repo]/trained_model_weights:/trained_model_weights \